 Much of the original Spanish-style architecture remains to this day.
 In 2009 the casino underwent renovations and in 2011 it was repainted for the first time in 30 years.
 The casino is located at 600 Fremont St, Las Vegas, NV 89101.

 5. Hoover Dam

 Commission by President Herbert Hoover, the Hoover Dam is a 20th Century engineering marvel and National Historic Landmark.
-Construction began in 1930 and is cited as one of reasons Las Vegas became what it is today.
+Construction began in 1930 and is cited as one of the reasons Las Vegas became what it is today.

 The Hoover Dam is located just outside of Las Vegas to the southeast on the border of Nevada and Arizona.
 It is the tallest concrete dam in the Western Hemisphere standing at more than 725 feet above the Colorado River.
 Parking is free surrounding the dam, tours are available.

 4. The Neon Boneyard at the Neon Museum

 Established in 1996, the Neon Museum takes you back into time where neon ruled every property in Las Vegas.
 Visit the Neon Museum and tour a boneyard full of the coolest vintage Las Vegas signage.
 You’ll see the Moulin Rouge, Stardust, Treasure Island skull, and many more.

 Just up the road from Fremont Street in Downtown Las Vegas, the Neon Museum is a great way to break you away from the fast-paced Las Vegas strip.
 The Neon Museum is located at 770 N. Las Vegas Blvd., Las Vegas, NV 89101.

 3. Welcome to Fabulous Las Vegas